zerodevapp/sdk/README.md

-# kerneljs
+# kernel.js

-The @kerneljs packages are TypeScript libraries for interacting with the ERC-4337 compliant [Kernel smart contract wallet](https://github.com/zerodevapp/kernel) using various plugins, such as ECDSAValidator and SessionKeyValidator.
+The [@kerneljs packages](https://www.npmjs.com/org/kerneljs) are TypeScript libraries for interacting with the ERC-4337 compliant [Kernel smart contract wallet](https://github.com/zerodevapp/kernel) using various plugins, such as ECDSAValidator and SessionKeyValidator.
 It leverages the `viem` and `permissionless` libraries to provide a robust and permissionless interaction layer with Kernel.

 ## Features